 Students are encourage to take advantage of the following groups, events, and programs held throughout the year at IBS:

-- Organized by the Director of the Chaplaincy Program, the monthly Formation Meeting provides a space for chaplaincy students to connect, mutually support one another’s progress through the program, and discuss topics relevant to their professional development, spiritual growth, and Buddhist pastoral care.
+- Organized by the Chaplaincy Program Coordinator, the monthly Formation Meeting provides a space for chaplaincy students to connect, mutually support one another’s progress through the program, and discuss topics relevant to their professional development, spiritual growth, and Buddhist pastoral care.

 - The Graduate Student Symposium, held annually in the fall, provides a venue for current IBS and GTU students to present their work, connect with graduate students and senior faculty, and to further professional development.
 The event is overseen by the Dean and a student in the Buddhist Studies concentration of the GTU doctoral program.
 The Symposium is supported, in part, by the Numata Foundation (BDK).

 - The annual Spring Colloquy provides an opportunity for advanced students in the ministerial and chaplaincy programs to present and celebrate their work prior to graduation.